PrairiePhotograph by Elizabeth Cecil

 What do you See?

-This Dance elicited tenderness in me.
-It was about care giving and nurturance.
-About spirituality, playfulness and fundamentally about relationships, but not in an inaccessible romanticized way.
+This Dance I interpreted [from stop 4] elicited a tenderness in me.
+It was about caregiving and nurturance.
+About spirituality, playfulness, and fundamentally about relationships, but not in an inaccessible romanticized way.
 In a raw, real way, warts and all.
 It reminded me of dragonflies.
 In their quest for perpetuity, they have found a way to court and mate in the air.
-With amazing elegance they complement each other’s movements.
+With amazing elegance, they complement each other’s movements.
 Within seconds the piece in my head was done.
 The building of this has taken me longer than anything else I have ever built.